Prophet96ix/spring-boot-template/README.md

 ## What you'll get:

-- Spring Boot
+- pre-configured Spring Boot
-  - Demo-Controller
+- a demo Rest-Controller
+- CORS-policy configured to allow traffic from everywhere
-- Spring Security with JWT-Token Authorization
+- pre-configured Spring Security with JWT-Token authorization to secure requests
-  - Auth-Controller with very basic User-Management
+- very basic user-management
 - Dockerfile with ready-to-use deploy-script

 ## How to use